Stillante

 INCLUDED WITH RATE

-All Utilities, including a/c, and final cleaning
+All utilities, including A/C, and final cleaning

-Daily housekeeping service – 4h/d – 9:00 am to 1:00 pm
+Daily housekeeping service (4 hour/per day) – 9:00 am – 1:00 pm

 Daily change of bath and pool towels

-Midweek change of linen
+Midweek change of bed linen

 Unlimited Wi-Fi internet access